 There are sandy beaches at West End Day Use area (second largest) and

 Elkwater Marina (largest), and West Central Day Use area.
-The best place for swimming is Elkwater Marina as the water is deeper there. - Tom Trott Memorial Forestry Museum: An interesting stop on the
+The best place for swimming is Elkwater Marina as the water is deeper there. - Tom Trott Memorial Forestry Museum: An interesting stop on the way to/from the Horseshoe Canyon or Head of the Mountain Viewpoints.
+Picnic tables and washrooms available.

 The Elkwater area is really family-friendly with all the beaches and playgrounds along the lake.
 The park doesn’t get as busy as the mountain parks, so we had a pleasant and relaxing stay.